-Thus it goes without saying there’s a right way or a wrong way to request services – that is if you want a designer to want to work with you.
+It goes without saying there’s a right way to request services – that is if you want a designer to want to work with you.

 Ideally the following information will provide some tips for the next time you may need to request any services from a creative professional.

 Who we are…

-First of all, let’s clear the air and clarify that we are business owners just like you.
-Working with a designer you are in a business relationship.
-We’re here to assist you with your visual messaging and marketing so that you can reach your audience and business goals.
 We’re creative partners who utilize aesthetic tools to communicate your message more effectively.
+And we’re business owners just like you!
+Working with a designer you ARE in a business relationship.
+We’re here to assist you with your visual messaging and marketing so that you can better reach your audience.

 Many creatives have a bad rap for being “flakes”.
 However, that works both ways cuz there are lots of flakey clients too!
 Those who are so disorganized, unprofessional and or fail to communicate and wonder why designers don’t want to work with them.

 This is not some elitist artist attitude.
-It comes down to professional business practices.
+It’s about professional business practices.

 Have you ever worked with an attorney before?
-If so, you quickly learned that he/she is more likely to want to take on your case/partner with you by your level of commitment and seriousness to the legal matter.
-A tremendous amount of time and energy can go into building a case for you.
+If so, you quickly learned they are more likely to take on your case by determining your level of commitment and seriousness to the legal matter.
+A tremendous amount of time, energy and cost can go into building a winning case for you.

 They have an intake process where you’ll need to provide relevant info and details pertaining to your case.
 This needs to be reviewed so they may determine the best strategy that will reach a successful outcome.
 Hiring an attorney may be a necessary investment.
 But they’re “in it to win it” and you should be too!

 Learn something about them first…

 You likely visit a business’s website before contacting them.
 Doing so allows you to learn more about the products/services they provide and if they’re relevant to your needs.
 Well, you should do the same with a creative.
-Take a few moments to visit their site to learn about the services they provide.
+Take a few moments to visit their site to learn about them and the services they provide.